-- To unsubsidized, then subsidized FDSL Programs.

-- > To the Federal Pell Grant Program

-- To the Federal SEOG Program
+- To unsubsidized, then subsidized FDSL Programs. - > To the Federal Pell Grant Program - > To the Federal Iraq/Afghan Service Grant Program - > To the Federal SEOG Program

-- To any other Title IV Program

 When making Pell, FDSL, or Campus Based refunds, notify our office immediately.
 GEMCOR's TEAM Software System provides users with the ease of electronic notification of your refund amounts.
 As with all award approvals, GEMCOR extracts all refund records entered in TEAM on a daily basis.
 We will record the refund in our records, account for the additional cash in your federal aid account, and reduce the student's expected disbursement in the USDE's designated computer systems.
 GEMCOR will also perform all necessary functions to adjust future unpaid disbursements and loan period lengths to ensure compliance with federal regulations regarding subsidized loan limitation rules.